UK's Times newspaper names Bouazizi person of 2011

 Tunisia has since elected new leaders through peaceful democratic elections.

-In an October interview with Reuters, Bouazizi's mother Manoubia urged the new leaders to honour her son's sacrifice by helping poor people like him.
+In an October interview with Reuters, Bouazizi's mother Manoubia urged the new leaders to honor her son's sacrifice by helping poor people like him.

 "Nothing would have happened if my son had not reacted against voicelessness and a lack of respect," she said.